e-mail: bok@dhit.pl

 • By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-• Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment or various technologically advanced devices.
+• Significant importance in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: